 The Principal is the Accounting Officer and works closely with both the other Directors and the senior staff of Huish Episcopi Academy.
-The day-to-day management of Huish Episcopi Academy has been delegated to the Principal who has overall responsibility for the Academy.
+The day-to-day management of Huish Episcopi Academy resides with the Principal who has overall responsibility for the Academy.
 The Principal is responsible for establishing a senior management team, including the Vice Principal, Business Manager, Assistant Principals and Associate Members (also Heads of House).